safihasan/food_blog2/README.md

 # Bugs

 All the bugs that occured during the creation of this application have been resolved.
-There is a section of the application which allows you to reset your password that needs to be implemented, however they were not within the scope of this particular project and will be addressed in the near future along with the other future features.
+There were issues in deployment which were linked to database but these issues were timely resolved.

 # Credit:

-* I used the django blog resources provided on the LMS.
+* I used the django blog resources provided on the LMS, for design and code.

 * Stack Overflow was used to solve any smaller bugs and further clarification on errors I was receiving in the terminal.

-* I used this site to generate a persona and created user stories: https://founderpal.ai/user-persona-generator
+* I used chatgpt to generate a persona and created user stories.

 * A special thanks to all the other indivudals in our cohort for their continuous support throughout the course.